ff6347/citylab-goes-2-diversitylab/README.md

 # CityLab visits the DiversityLab

-## We went to visit the diversity lab and took a group photo.
+## We went to visit the diversity lab and took a group photo,

 [![](images/01.png)](https://labs.openai.com/s/MB2pcHEAp43gh3fGjqjX3Evd)

-## And enjoyed the morning sun on the balcony.
+## and enjoyed the morning sun on the balcony.

 [![](images/02.png)](https://labs.openai.com/s/ZUaUPzsHDVcXK4YqB3AZr1vG)